Sustainability

 Explaining essential points related to buildings when signing lease contracts, etc.

-Sapporo Group Logistics
+Human Resource Development Initiatives of the Sapporo Group Logistics

 Sapporo Logistics ★ Human Resource Development University (commonly known as "Logi Daigaku")

-Logi University
+Logi Daigaku

 Health and Productivity Management